fzyzcjy/flutter_rust_bridge/book/src/article/generate_multiple_files.md

 ### Something not implemented

 Currently, those complex types like `stream`, and `opaque`, are not yet supported to be used as shared types.
 For `enum`, it is supported to be shared, but the methods of this kind of type are not supported to be generated in Dart yet.

+Besides, the method within a shared type may be incompatible with flags `extra-headers` and `no-use-bridge-in-method`.